 It’s one of the world’s great wilderness areas and a place ideally suited to exploration by foot and boat.
-All of the Wilderness Safari camps in the Okavango include walking safaris in the mix.
+All of the Wilderness company camps in the Okavango include walking safaris in the mix.

 - Trip Outline